Browse Our Services:

 This is a simple solution to destructive scratching.

-There is a minimum service fee of $65 to come out to your home or office.
+There is a minimum service fee of $65 to come out to your home.

 Nail trims alone cost $25 for an additional pet.
-The minimum service rate to come to your home or office is $65.
+The minimum service rate to come to your home is $65.

 Nail trims are included with any grooming service other than if I come to your home just for a nail trimming.